uguroktay/ansible_advanced/README.md

 # ansible_advanced
-All lecture files from the Ansible Advanced course on Udemy
+All lecture files from the Ansible Advanced course on Pluralsight